gulakov/Game-of-Life/README.md

 Game of Life
 ================
+Web version (HTML5, JQuery, Bootstrap) allowing user input of common patterns

 C++ and Python versions of Glider in Game of Life

-Web version (Python binding) allowing user input of pattern

-Glider simulating Conway's Game of Life or A New Kind of Science "computational universe" thesis
+Glider simulating Conway's Game of Life or other cellular automata (see Wikipedia for New Kind of Science)